avinashbot/focus-theme/README.md

 #### Image Credits

-- The header background is based on **"Congruent Pentagon", CC-BY-SA 3.0 - Subtle Patterns © Toptal Designers**.
+- The header background is **"Small Steps", CC-BY-SA 3.0 - Subtle Patterns © Toptal Designers**.
 - All other images are licensed **CC-BY-SA 3.0 - Avinash Dwarapu**.